People of Northwest Public Radio

 You might have guessed that.
 But now there are some hard numbers, thanks to a study that tracked the health of civil service workers in Great Britain.

-People who worked 11 hours a day or more than doubled their risk of major depression, compared to colleagues putting in eight hours a day.
+People who worked 11 hours a day or more, more than doubled their risk of major depression compared with colleagues putting in eight hours a day.

 Earlier studies have found that people with jobs are less likely to be depressed, as are people with higher incomes.
 And executives often put in long hours in order to pull down those fat salaries.